PlantPhenoOntology/ppo/README.md

 * [OWLTools](https://github.com/owlcollab/owltools).
 * Python 2.7.
 * [GNU make](https://www.gnu.org/software/make/) (other versions of make might not work).
-Note that you also need to have a recent release of make; at least version 4.0.
+Note that you need to have a modern release of make; at least version 4.0.
+Recent GNU/Linux and Cygwin releases should work out of the box.
 If you use OSX, you probably have a very old version of make, in which case you should use homebrew to install an up-to-date make (which will be called gmake).

 ### Running make